FS25: Important Tips to Finalize your first mod

 How to add a brand icon

 Whether your mod is a piece of equipment with a known brand or something that you’ve made on your own, you may want to include an icon for the store that indicates the brand.
-Brand icons follow the same basic rules as store icons for your mod with only a couple of minor differences.
+Brand icons follow the same basic rules as store icons for your mod, but with only a couple of minor differences.
 Brand icons are PNG or DDS images and have dimensions of 256×128 pixels.

 How to Submit and Share Mods